Modify source code of database objects

 A migration script is code that changes the entire database or a part of it.
 You can use migration scripts to add or remove a column, upgrade the database version, or change column properties.

 DataSpell can automatically generate a migration script, but you must check it before running.

 Selectfrom the main menu.

 See the difference between modified and stored versions

 When you edit source code of any object, DataSpell tracks changes and highlights them in the gutter.
 For example, add a comment line to a routine or a trigger function.
 The added line becomes highlighted.
-If you click the highlighted line in the gutter, a small toolbar is displayed with the Show Diff button.
-You can click the Show Diff button () to see the difference between the code that you added and the one from source code.
+If you click the highlighted line in the gutter, a small toolbar is displayed with the Show Diff for Lines button.
+You can click the Show Diff for Lines button () to see the difference between the code that you added and the one from source code.

 In the Database Changes tool window ( ), double-click the modified object to open a difference viewer and verify your changes.